N0Heart/DiscordB/README.md

 - Type "!ban" to get a list of words that are not allowed in the server.

 - Type "!ins" to make the bot generate a random insult.
-(Be warned, some of these can get pretty offensive)
+(Be warned, some of these can get pretty offensive.)

 - Type "!comp" to make the bot generate a random compliment.